-UPDATE 1-Wells Fargo creates new 'stakeholder' group
+CORRECTED-UPDATE 1-Wells Fargo creates new 'stakeholder' group

 The change comes after an internal investigation found the bank was too decentralized, a problem that contributed to a culture that allowed employees to create as many as 2.1 million unauthorized customer accounts without getting the necessary attention from top management.

-Since the scandal, Wells Fargo fired its chief executive and has overhauled its government relations and public policy unit.
+Since the scandal, Wells Fargo replaced its chief executive, who retired, and has overhauled its government relations and public policy unit.
 (Reporting by Dan Freed in New York and Sweta Singh in Bengaluru; Editing by Shounak Dasgupta and Gabriella Borter)